simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

   middle management needs to be scrapped

 * OpticksEvent format can stay almost exactly the same, just with NPY replaced by NP

+  * NOPE : DECICED TO GO FOR NEW QEvent, BUT IT HAS SIMILARITIES

 * G4Opticks interface can stay almost exactly the same, just with NPY replaced by NP

   * what about internals okop/OpMgr ?